qgrid/qgrid.github.io/source/feature/selection.md

 ## How to restrict selection only on checkbox click?

-If clicking to q-grid body should not lead to row selection set selection `area` property to `custom`.
+Set selection `area` property to `custom`  if clicking to q-grid body should not lead to row selection.

 ## How to prevent unselecting if row was clicked again?